awpala/programming-primer/README.md

 The operator rules are listed for each operator with respect to its number of **operands** (where `op1`, `op2`, and `op3`, the operands, in general can be either value or arbitrary expressions) and **associativity** (i.e., left-to-right L → R, or right-to-left L ← R).

-In general, the JavaScript interpreter reads the JavaScript source code file (e.g., index.js) from top-to-bottom, and then evaluates each statement encountered from left to right.
-Once an operator is encountered, the corresponding operand(s) is/are evaluated and then the operation is performed.
-Operators can be generally chained in this manner, giving rise to arbitrarily complex expressions and statements.
+In general, the JavaScript interpreter reads the JavaScript source code file (e.g., `index.js`) from top-to-bottom, and then evaluates each statement encountered from left to right.
+Once an operator is encountered, the corresponding operand(s) is/are evaluated and then the operation is performed, returning a resulting value.
+Operators can be generally chained in this manner (i.e., where the resulting value is passed as an operand to a subsequent operator), giving rise to arbitrarily complex expressions and statements.

 A few illustrative examples demonstrating operator precedence are as follows: